tsipkens/atems/README.md

 #### Manually adjusting the threshold: seg_slider

-The function `agg.seg_slider` enacts a GUI-based method with a slider for adaptive, manual thresholding of the image (*adaptive* in that small sections of the image can be cropped and assigned individually-selected thresholds).
+The function `agg.seg_slider` is very close to a fully manual technique.
+The function enacts a GUI-based method with a slider for adaptive, manual thresholding of the image (*adaptive* in that small sections of the image can be cropped and assigned individually-selected thresholds).
 This is done in several steps.
+First, the user is prompted to crop out a single aggregate.

 Gaussian blurring is first performed on the image to reduce the noise in the output binary image.
 Then, a slider is used to manually adjust the level of the threshold in the cropped region of the image.
 This can result in segmentations like:

 ![manual](docs/manual.png)